Binoy Mathew: Career

-Binoy started directing commercials with the IDCB Vanitha Easy Loan campaign and has worked on various brands He also directed two animations shorts titled The Stealth and Walk and Talk.
+Binoy started directing commercials with the IDCB Vanitha Easy Loan campaign and has worked on various brands He also directed two animated shorts titled The Stealth and Walk and Talk.
 The Stealth was selected for the prestigious Athens Anim Fest 2009.
 The premiere of the short film Walk and Talk took place at The Third International Documentary and Short Film Festival of Kerala (idsffk), 2010, in the competition section of animation films.